Church and State

 Oakland Tribune - Sun - Mar.
 9, 1919

-(The monastery that never happened)
+(The monastery was never built)

 Monastery of the Visitation of the Blessed Virgin Mary in the Piedmont Hills of California.

 Mary Lape Fogg; Edward J Hanna; Irving Foster Morrow; Louis Christian Mullgardt; John Henry Nash.